zubinchopra/portaldocs/portal-sdk/generated/portalfx-onboarding.md

 The page you have requested has moved to [portalfx-extensions-production-testing-overview.md](portalfx-extensions-production-testing-overview.md).

-<a name="azure-portal-onboarding-marketplace-integration"></a>
-## Marketplace integration

-The page you have requested has moved to [portalfx-extensions-onboarding-procedures.md](portalfx-extensions-onboarding-procedures.md).

 <a name="azure-portal-onboarding-recommended-patterns"></a>
 ## Recommended patterns

-The page you have requested has moved to  [portalfx-extensions-bp-blades](portalfx-extensions-bp-blades).
+The page you have requested has moved to  [portalfx-extensions-bp-blades.md](portalfx-extensions-bp-blades.md).

 The page you have requested has moved to [portalfx-stackoverflow.md](portalfx-stackoverflow.md).